valuable menstrual cycle information

 Definition and Process

-• Symptoms: Can include cramps, mood swings.
+• Symptoms: Common symptoms include cramps, mood swings, and breast tenderness.

 Menstrual Cycle Phases

-These phases, including the menstrual, follicular, ovulation, and luteal stages, each play a vital role in fertility and overall health.
+A comprehensive understanding of the phases of your menstrual cycle can empower you to recognize your body’s natural rhythms.
+These phases, including the menstrual, follicular, ovulation, and luteal stages, each play a critical role in fertility and overall health.

 Menstrual, Follicular, Ovulation, Luteal